The True Value of Emotional Ties

 There are “magical people” surrounding us everywhere

-We share complicity, permanence and the feeling of being at home with them.
 These are healthy, mutual relationships, that create a beautiful connection between us and our environment.

 The sincere looks of these magical people lighten our sorrows and help us to get rid of the obstacles that we face.
 They’re relationships that help us to be more aware, more sensitive and more emotionally and socially skillful.

 This is because there are certain things that we can only learn through the emotional ties we establish.
-For instance, we learn the importance of empathizing, listening, allowing the other person to say what they want to say, establishing good relationships, taking others into account and building fluid and effective exchanges.
+For instance, we learn the importance of empathizing, listening, allowing the other person to say what they want to say, establishing good relationships, taking others into account and building fluid and effective dialogues.